tejpal-sohal/co-reviews/README.md

 # Final thoughts

 I had a lot of fun building this project!
 Deciding how to implement it and insure it would follow good practices.
 Things I would do differently if I had more time.

-Maybe set up an API and fetch the data to the app.
+-Set up an API and fetch the data to the app.
 Which isn’t difficult however as this was a prototype I wanted to keep things simple.
-Maybe add more interaction such as deep dive into user comments.
-The testing overall i tried to cover all variants however you can always add more tests over time.
+-Add more interaction such as deep dive into user comments.
+-More UI feedback on triggers or events

+However over I feel it was a good idea to keep things simple and fulfill all requiments stated.